ABOUT JAMES RAFFAN | SPEAKER. WRITER. EXPLORER.

 There’s a rumour afoot that James Raffan was born in a canoe on the Speed River in southwestern Ontario.

 As much as James would like to believe that, his mother has trouble with some of those details.
 Truth be told James, a first generation Canadian, son of a midwife and artist from the North of Scotland and a Yorkshire physician, was born in St. Joseph’s Hospital in Guelph, Ontario and was reborn in a canoe on the mighty Speed River, in the sense that his worldview changed the first time he paddled a real canoe, near his home on the edge of Riverside Park in Guelph.
 And from that moment on, the light of his lamp has been lit by self-propelled motion to discover and comprehend the length and breadth of the country that his parents chose over Australia and South Africa as a place to emigrate and start afresh following WWII.

 A boyhood of loving and learning about natural history wherever wild things might be found led to studies in Biology at Queen’s University.
 Leadership training at the Guelph YMCA and through Boy Scouts and summer camp led to interests in teaching and canoe trip leading that in turn led to expeditions of greater scope, work for Black Feather Wilderness Adventures as a guide throughout Northern Canada, and eventually, for a few years, to an honest to goodness job as a high school teacher of science, math, geography and music.
-Particular interest in outdoor and experiential education led him back to graduate study at Queen’s University which, in turn, led to nearly 20 years as a member and eventually head of the Outdoor & Experiential Education Unit at Queen’s Faculty of Education.
+Particular interest in outdoor and experiential education led him back to graduate study at Queen’s University which, in turn, led to a doctorate in cultural geography, and nearly 20 years as a member and eventually head of the Outdoor & Experiential Education Unit at Queen’s Faculty of Education.